nachocaru/xaprb.com/content/blog/2011-09-21-speaking-at-percona-live-in-london-this-october.md

   - Conferences
   - SQL
 ---
 Two of my proposals for [Percona Live London on October 24-25][1] have been approved!
-Yes, I really had to propose them and get them approved like everyone else, although as I&#8217;m sure you can imagine, I had a good chance at being accepted :-) Not all of my talks were accepted, though.
+Yes, I really had to propose them and get them approved like everyone else, although as I'm sure you can imagine, I had a good chance at being accepted :-) Not all of my talks were accepted, though.

-I&#8217;ll be presenting [a half-day tutorial][2] on how to get great results when troubleshooting MySQL problems, and a [conference session][3] on how to use TCP packet headers to measure and analyze a surprising variety of aspects of MySQL performance and scalability.
+I'll be presenting [a half-day tutorial][2] on how to get great results when troubleshooting MySQL problems, and a [conference session][3] on how to use TCP packet headers to measure and analyze a surprising variety of aspects of MySQL performance and scalability.

 The [early-bird pricing discount][1] has been extended until the 28th!
 And the links in this blog post will enable a special discount code at registration to shave another 40 pounds off the ticket price.